galliumio/platform-stm32l475-disco-stm32ide/Src/qpcpp/README.md

 in which both the open source software distribution mechanism and traditional closed source software distribution models are combined.

-> **NOTE:** If your company has a policy forbidding open source in your product, all QP frameworks can be [licensed commercially](https://www.state-machine.com/licensing), in which case you don't use any open source license and you do not violate your policy.
+> **NOTE:** If your company has a policy forbidding open source in your product, all QP frameworks can be [licensed commercially][Lic], in which case you don't use any open source license and you do not violate your policy.

 ---------------------------------------------------------------------------
 # QP/C++ Documentation